There are a few options for us to reach Langtang from Kathmandu.

 You can see beautiful views of Langtang Lirung from Ghoda Tabela.
-You can take a rest there and have a lunch.
+You can rest there and have lunch.

-Then you ascend for about one and a half an hour to reach Chyamki.
-One more hour trek from Chyamki takes you to Langtang VIllage.
+Then you ascend for about one and a half hours to reach Chyamki.
+One more hour trek from Chyamki takes you to Langtang Village.

 Langtang Village to Kyanjin Gompa